bat-z/bat-z/README.md

 I know I shouldn't care at all, but I’ve realized that several people have blocked/unfriended me because of this without telling me what I’m doing wrong.

-— Please bear in mind that I have dyslexia, Written Expression Disorder, and dyscalculia.
-Not very fun at all.
+— Please bear in mind that I have dyslexia, Written Expression Disorder, and dyscalculia. very fun.
 My main problems are basic spelling, poor grammar, counting, and list goes on...
 Please don’t be upset with me